 In this way, 6LoWPAN adopts a different approach to the other low power wireless sensor network solutions.
 The overall system is aimed at providing wireless internet connectivity at low data rates and there are different application areas where 6LowPAN is being used:

-- Industrial IoT: Automated factories and industrial plants provide a great opportunity for 6LoWPAN and using automation, can enable major savings to be made.
-The ability of 6LoWPAN to connect to the cloud opens up many different areas for data monitoring and analysis and predictive maintenance.
+- Industrial IoT: Automated factories and industrial plants provide a great opportunity for 6LoWPAN.
+Using automation, can enable major savings for the industry.
+The ability of 6LoWPAN to connect to the cloud, opens up many different areas for data monitoring, analysis and predictive maintenance.

 If you are worried about security, 6LoWPAN, uses AES-128 link layer security which is defined in IEEE 802.15.4.
-This provides link authentication and encryption and on top of the IP protocols other security mechanisms, such as TLS or digital signature, can be implemented.
+This provides link authentication and encryption.
+On top of the IP protocols, other security mechanisms, such as TLS or digital signature, can be implemented.

-We know it’s not so easy to make the decision of choosing the specifications of your application, the key point is to have sure the outcome that you want to get, and in the IoT industry you can find infinite number of solutions that make the decision even harder, that is way you have to try to start the prototyping phase with tools that can adapt to other platforms like Zolertia developing tools find out more at our tools page.
+We know it’s not so easy to make the decision of choosing the specifications of your application, the key point is to have sure the outcome that you want to get and start prototyping.
+If you are about to start a 6LoWPAN project you may have a look at Zolertia developing tools at our tools page or contact us for assesment at email@example.com